dcycle/drupal_dcycle/README.md

     chmod u+w sites/default/settings.php
     echo '$conf[\'dcycle\'] = array(\'modules\' => array(\'mysite_deploy\' => array()));' >> sites/default/settings.php
     echo '$base_url = \'http://localhost:8888/dcycle_ci\';' >> sites/default/settings.php
-* In Jenkins create a new project (i.e. dcycle) of type freestyle
+* In Jenkins create a new project (i.e. Dcycle) of type freestyle
 * In source code management put your git address, and, under "advanced", name your repo "main" (you will use this in a later step).
 * The build trigger should be poll every minute (* * * * *)
 * Advanced project options: add a custom workspace which you can access via the web (e.g. on a mac with MAMP, you might use something like /Applications/MAMP/htdocs/dcycle_ci